chipzoller/hugo-clarity/README.md

 ### Hooks

-Clarity provides some hooks for adding code on page.
+Clarity provides some hooks for adding code on a page.

-If you need to add some code(CSS import, HTML meta or similar) to the head section on every page, add a partial to your project:
+If you need to add some code (CSS import, HTML meta or similar) to the head section on every page, add a partial to your project:

 ```
 layouts/partials/hooks/head-end.html